Graduate Diploma in Australian Migration Law and Practice

 Staff Profile

-Senior Lecturer and Course Coordinator AMLAP
+Lecturer and Course Coordinator GDAMLAP, Thomas More Law School

 Testimonial

-Vivienne Withnall
+Vivian Withnall

 “I think that deep down, what migration agents do is really just about helping people… it’s helping them during what is often an important and stressful time in their lives.
 Studying online at ACU was a fantastic experience.
 It’s heavily law-based, really rigorous and a lot of hard work, but it was rewarding and I only have positive things to say about it.
 I’ve learnt a lot and I’ve got a new career, and I’ve also re-established the confidence in myself.”

-Vivienne Withnall
+Vivian Withnall

-Australian Migration Law and Practice graduate
+Australian Migration Law and Practice Graduate

 Have a question?